-omes to 120-124.
-Student must choose tives with lab in order to meet the dit hours in BIOL courses.
-The number of et the 120-credit minimum for graduation n, students are encouraged to choose eign language, and 6 credits from a tudent's first major, at the 2000 level or rom a recognized LA&S discipline or LA&S pline that is not recognized as LA&S).
+- free electives are needed to meet the 120-credit minimum for graduation - 3.
+For the LA&S Advanced option, students are encouraged to choose $\,$ option A: 6 credits in a single foreign language, and 6 credits from a single discipline outside of the student's first major, at the 2000 level or above of LA&S courses (either from a recognized LA&S discipline or LA&S designated courses from a discipline that is not recognized as LA&S).